SpectralCascade/Ossium/README.md

 # Additional notes
 I'm developing this project using Code::Blocks 17.12 on Windows 10 64-bit currently (and sometimes on (arm) Linux 64-bit) with the GNU GCC/G++ compiler.
-The engine is easily portable to Linux or Mac (you may need to change SDL 2 includes by find and replace of initial `<SDL` to `<SDL2/SDL` for Linux builds), and it should be possible to make mobile builds and so on with some appropriate tweaks to the code due to the cross-platform design around SDL 2 and Box2D.
+The engine should work fine on Linux (tested) and Mac (untested as of yet), and it should be possible to make mobile builds for Android or iOS (both untested as of yet).

 Before building, please make sure you are compiling with C++17 enabled (use compile option `-std=c++1z` or `-std=c++17` and make sure you're using GCC 8 or later) as the project makes use of some of those features.